ayush7788/upm/README.md

 An universal package manager wrapper!
 One of the biggest headaches when disto hopping is learning, the commands to install or remove a program!
 You can easily search for those commands on the internet, but to help you a bit Universal Package Manager "Wrapper" is here!
-It can be installed on any linux distro using systemd as init system.
+It can be installed on any linux distro using supported package managers.
 It has simple command-line options, to install and remove packages, which are all same across all the distros that are supported till now.
 So, you don't need to memorize every package manager commands to do somehing, learn once and all your distros can do packager manager stuff with same commands!